-MTH 0203: ESSENTIALS OF MATH
+MTH 0203 : ESSENTIALS OF MATH

 This course is designed to allow a student score a 12-16 on the ACT Math sub-score or an equivalent score on an approved placement examination, to go through the math remediation sequence in one semester.
 Students scoring lower than a 12 will be referred to Adult Education.
 This course will teach the topics, concepts, and mechanics from the required math remediation, to enable a student to be successful in College Algebra.
-A student that successfully completes this course with a "B" or higher, may take MTH 1023 College Algebra with MTH 0011 Math Skills.
+A student that successfully completes this course with a "B" or higher, may take MTH-1023 College Algebra.
+A student making a "C" in this course may take College Algebra, with MTH-0011 Math Skills.
+Credits 3 Lecture Hours 3 Lab Hours 0

-MTH 1003: TECHNICAL MATH
+MTH 1003 : TECHNICAL MATH